sweetest-framework/sweetest/README.md

 ```

 In order to tell the framework about all dependencies which can be put under test or can act as
-mocks you have specify them in the testing configuration:
+mocks you have to specify them in the testing configuration:

 ```
 val appModuleTestingConfiguration = moduleTestingConfiguration {